Skip to content

 How much would you like to borrow?

 Invoice finance is when a lender utilizes an unpaid invoice as security for funding, giving you immediate access to a percentage of the invoice’s value.
-Many lenders provide funding against your whole sales ledger.

 What is invoice finance?